ctmrbio/stag-mwc/config/README.md

 they can even be located in remote storage systems like S3 or a public HTTP URL.

+If the samplesheet setting is configured in the `config/config.yaml` file, or provided on the command line when running by utilizing Snakemake’s built-in functionality for modifying configuration settings via the command line directive `--config samplesheet=path/to/samplesheet.tsv`, it will override any input folder settings configured in the `config/config.yaml` file.

 ## Select which tools to run
 Next, configure the settings under the `Pipeline steps included` heading.
 This is where you define what steps should be included in your workflow.
 Simply